-(a) Standards Specific to Home Share (short-term) Rentals.

-(1) Home share rental is not permitted for any property that has not been registered under this Article or where the registrant's permission to operate a home share rental has been suspended or revoked is under suspension or revocation of this Articlethe Residential Rental Registration requirements.

-(2) Registration non-transferrable.
-An approved home share rental registration shall not be assigned or transferred to any person or entity.
-Any attempt to transfer a registration shall render the registration subject to suspension or revocation as provided in this Articlechapter.

-(3) Only one home share rental allowed per registrant.
-No registrant shall be allowed to operate or register more than one home share rental in the city, and no registration for a new home share rental shall be authorized, while another registration in the registrant's name is still active or under suspension.

-(4) Only one home share rental per property owner and affiliates of owner.
-An owner of property may not have more than one home share rental unit in the city that is registered or operated as a home share rental.
-When an owner of property registered or operated as a home share rental is a business organization, trust or other entity, no person or entity affiliated with such business organization, trust or other entity as an organizer, officer, member, manager, shareholder, trustee, beneficiary, partner, equity owner or investor shall be allowed to register or operate an additional home share rental at a different property address in the city.

-(5) Limit on occupants allowed.
-No more than two adult guests per bedroom, plus no more than two additional adults, shall be allowed when renting a property as a home share rental.

-(6) Safety features.
-Each home share rental registrant shall provide in the premises at least at least one working smoke detector and alarm and one working carbon monoxide detector and alarm per bedroom, and one working fire extinguisher.
-The premises shall, otherwise be in compliance with applicable building and fire codes adopted under Chapter 14 of the City's Code of Ordinances.

-(7) It shall be the sole responsibility of the registrant, owner, and / or landlord to revew the registration for each home share rental unit in accordance with the terms outlined within this Article.
+- (a) Standards Specific to short-term Rentals. - (1) Home share Short term rental is not permitted for any property that has not been registered under this Article or where the registrant's permission to operate a short term rental has been suspended or revoked is under suspension or revocation of this Article the Residential Rental Registration requirements. - (2) Registration non-transferrable.
+An approved home shareshort term rental registration shall not be assigned or transferred to any person or entity.
+Any attempt to transfer a registration shall render the registration subject to suspension or revocation as provided in this Articlechapter. - (3) Only one home share rental allowed per registrant.
+No registrant shall be allowed to operate or register more than one home shareshort term rental in the city, and no registration for a new home shareshort term rental shall be authorized, while another registration in the registrant's name is still active or under suspension. - (4) Only one home share rental per property owner and affiliates of owner.
+An owner of property may not have more than one home shareshort term rental unit in the city that is registered or operated as a home shareshort term rental.
+When an owner of property registered or operated as a home shareshort term rental is a business organization, trust or other entity, no person or entity affiliated with such business organization, trust or other entity as an organizer, officer, member, manager, shareholder, trustee, beneficiary, partner, equity owner or investor shall be allowed to register or operate an additional home shareshort term rental at a different property address in the city. - (5) Limit on occupants allowed.
+No more than two adult guests per bedroom, plus no more than two additional adults, shall be allowed when renting a property as a home-share short term rental. - (6) Safety features.
+Each home shareshort term rental registrant shall provide in the premises at least at least one working smoke detector and alarm and one working carbon monoxide detector and alarm per bedroom, and one working fire extinguisher.
+The premises shall, otherwise be in compliance with applicable building and fire codes adopted under Chapter 14 of the City's Code of Ordinances. - (7) It shall be the sole responsibility of the registrant, owner, and / or landlord to revew the registration for each short term rental unit in accordance with the terms outlined within this Article.